 Our power optimizers are designed to withstand high temperatures and harsh environmental conditions, and contain multiple bypass features that localize failures and enable continued system operation in the vast majority of cases of power optimizer failure.
 Our power optimizers are compatible with the vast majority of modules on the market today and carry a 25-year product warranty.
 Our power optimizers are designed to be used with our inverters as well as third party inverters to provide power optimization.
 Monitoring and safety features can also be achieved with third party inverters by adding supplemental communications hardware.
-During fiscal 2014, 2015 and 2016 revenues derived from the sale of power optimizers represented 48.8%, 48.8% and 50.0% of total revenues, respectively.
+During fiscal 2014, 2015 and 2016 and the six months ended December 31, 2016 revenues derived from the sale of power optimizers represented 48.8%, 48.8%, 50.0% and 48.0% of total revenues, respectively.

 SolarEdge Inverter.
 Our DC-to-AC inverters contain sophisticated digital control technology with efficient power conversion architecture resulting in superior solar power harvesting and high reliability and are designed to work exclusively with our DC power optimizers.
 A proprietary power line communication receiver is integrated into each inverter, receiving data from our power optimizers, storing this data and transmitting it to our monitoring server when an internet connection exists.
 Since each string which is equipped with our power optimizers provides fixed input voltage to our inverter, the inverter is able to operate at its highest efficiency at all times and therefore is more cost-efficient, energy efficient and reliable.
 Like our power optimizers, our inverters are designed to withstand harsh environmental conditions.
 Since the power rating of an inverter determines how many PV modules it can serve, larger installations require inverters with higher power ratings.
-We currently offer our second generation of inverters which come in two models: a one-phase inverter designed to address the residential market (2.2 kilowatts ("kW") to 11.4 kW) and a three-phase inverter designed to address the residential market in certain European countries and the commercial market (4 kW to 33.3 kW).
+We currently offer our second generation of inverters which come in two models: a one-phase inverter designed to address the residential market (2.2 kilowatts ("kW") to 11.4 kW) and a three-phase inverter designed to address the residential market (4 kW to 33.3 kW).
 In June 2016, we introduced an extended commercial solution that consists of various inverters, sized 25kW, 27.6kW, and 33.3kW for the Europe, Middle East, Africa and Asia Pacific markets and 14.4kW and 33.3kW for the North American market.
 These inverters which are identical in size and enclosure as other SolarEdge inverters are designed for commercial installations, reduce the number of required inverters and increase the system return on investment.
 The vast majority of our inverters are sold with a 12-year warranty that is extendable to 20 or 25 years for an additional cost.
-During fiscal 2014, 2015 and 2016, revenues derived from the sale of inverters represented 46.6%, 48.3 % and 45.7% of total revenues, respectively
+During fiscal 2014, 2015, 2016 and the six months ended December 31, 2016, revenues derived from the sale of inverters represented 46.6%, 48.3 %, 45.7 % and 46.7% of total revenues, respectively.

-We have completed the development of and are currently ramping up shipments of our HD-Wave technology inverter.
+We have completed the development of and have started shipping our HD-Wave technology inverter.
 The HD-Wave inverter technology provides significant improvements in efficiency, while decreasing the magnetics and cooling components in order to reduce inverter size and cost.